Cecca99/footballers_comparation_algorithm/README.md

 # **Approach to find similar players to Francesco Acerbi**

-This project aims to find similar players to Francesco Acerbi by analyzing different types of statistics retrived on the FBref platform.
+This project is aimed at developing an approach to find 5 footballers most similar to a reference player.
+It involves the use of data manipulation tools , clustering techniques and calculation of Euclidean distances; the reference player will be Inter Milan defender Francesco Acerbi.

+An application based on this approach has also been developed, allowing various defenders to be compared with Francesco Acerbi based on various statistics of the user's choice.
+The application can be found at this link: [app](https://footballerscomparationalgorithm-hz5y4di5t2uuawexugz3ws.streamlit.app/)